Ever had that feeling of being at the edge of the world?

 Before going, I told her to read Marie Darrieussecq’s novel, ‘White’.

 Darrieussecq’s writing is evocative, immediate and exciting.
-I came across her work while doing my PhD in art history/installation art (which I walked away from), and a wonderful fictional story she wrote to accompany an exhibition of Louise Bourgeois, ‘Dans la maison de Louise’.
+I came across her work while studying at uni - a wonderful fictional story she wrote to accompany an exhibition of Louise Bourgeois, ‘Dans la maison de Louise’.
 It was a text that influenced my own ‘Art Stories’ project.
 I’ve avidly read her work since then.

 ‘White’ is the story of two engineers, Edmée and Pete, both escaping their lives, to work on Project White in Antarctica, at a station 15 kilometers from the South Pole.
 Both seek a kind of tabula rasa – a beginning, an end; an emptiness that might wipe clean traumatic experiences they want to distance or inure themselves from.
 An escape that threatens to become a journey into a blanketing nothingness.
 Soon, the very landscape - isolated, magnificent, primal, dangerous – takes a hold of their lives, becoming a mirror for their inner struggles; a force that brings them together in a kind of fateful vortex.
 And then there are the ghosts.
 Trapped spirits who are the observers of this tale, they swirl around Edmée and Pete, a tightening web of unseen influencers.